My 2025 Get Your Rear in Gear - Boston Personal Page

 Patty Hebert

-It's my second year at this and I still have a little anger issue to settle with colon cancer.
-It took my friend from me and left me a little broken two years ago.
-Many of you knew, or knew of Russ.
-He was my guy, he made me happy.
-Russ helped me survive losing my best friend while he was going through treatment for colon cancer.
+As most of you now, it took my friend from me and left me a little broken two years ago.
+Many of you knew or knew of Russ.
+He was my guy; he made me happy.
+Russ supported me as my very best friend was dying; all while he was going through his treatment for colon cancer.
 That's who he was.
-It was never about him nor did he want it to be about himself.
+It was never about him, nor did he want it to be about him.
 Russ should still be here, but he's not.
-I'd like to punch colon cancer in the fucking face but that's not an option, so this is how I'll deal with it.
-Walking 60 miles for Russ, raising money as I do it.
+I'd like to punch colon cancer in the face but that's not an option, so this is how I've decided deal with it.
+Walking 60 miles for Russ, raising money and awareness as I do it.
 My fight back.
+My fuck you to cancer!

-You can read on about the facts about colon cancer below, but I'll leave you with this I adore every one of you!!
+You can read on about the facts about colon cancer below, but I'll leave you with this...
+I adore every one of you!!
 All that have supported me after losing Russ.
 The last two years have internally sucked.
-I've wished for time to move fast so I'd get through it already, be in a better place, less sadness, but I'm stuck here.
-As for my friends…all your words, stories you've shared, the donations made and steps taken with me remind me everyday that Russ won't be forgotten.
-XOXO
+I've wished for time to move fast just to get through it already, be in a better place, less sadness, but here I am... still stuck here in it.
+I didn't realize, with him went so much of me.

 #fuckucoloncancer60+RJC🧡

-This is my page and I can write what I want!!
+This is my page, and I can write what I want!!

 Colorectal cancer is the second deadliest cancer.
 Only lung cancer kills more Americans each year than colon cancer, but it doesn't have to be that way.
 Regular, early screening is essential to catching this disease before it begins and in its earliest stages.